UpekkaChakma/the-game-shop-server/README.md

 2. create, update and delete any game data.

 ### `Authentication Part has two Routes`
-1. while a user login or signup, first auth route will generate a token using JsonWebToken and send it back to the client.
-The token will later be used for secure data connection.
-It will expire after 3 days so client has to login again after token expiration.
+while a user login or signup, the first auth route will generate a token using JsonWebToken and send it back to the client.
+The token will later be used for a secure data connection.
+It will expire after 3 days so the client has to log in again after the token expiration.
-2. Second route is a `middlware` that will verify token from the client (both User and Admin).
+The second route is a `middleware` that will verify the token from the client (both User and Admin).
 Then will redirect them according to their requested route.
-3. Will block the client from going further if verification fails.
+Will block the client from going further if verification fails.